 - You can start a regular account-based pension, subject to reaching your preservation age AND retiring, or, alternatively, satisfying another condition of release.
 The main restriction on an account-based pension is that you must withdraw a minimum amount, and you can withdraw as much as you like.

 Important: Effective since 1 July 2017, the Coalition government has removed the tax exemption on pension fund earnings financing a transition-to-retirement pension (TRIP).
 This change applies to TRIPs in place before July 2017 as well as TRIPs commenced on or after 1 July 2017.
-For more information on TRIPs see SuperGuide article TRIPs: 10 important facts about transition-to-retirement pensions.
+For more information on TRIPs see SuperGuide article Guide to transition to retirement pensions (TTRs or TRISs).